 The mind of a little girl can be a scary place, imagination running wild, the world still relatively new and – as such, more often than not – a scary place.
 Or at least that’s how it must feel, even if nothing could be further from the truth.
-Unless of course you’re Lydia, protagonist of the same named game, as she’s in a world of trouble.
+Unless of course, you’re Lydia, the protagonist of the same-named game, as she’s in a world of trouble.
 Question is though, how much of it is simply the creation of an overactive imagination?

 Only one person, or bear rather, knows, and that is her life-long companion, Teddy.
 Teddy, who’s a teddy bear, by the way.
 Ah, the mind of a child can be a wondrous place – one in which great adventures take place, and things adults could never understand come to be.
 Things like… the monster.
 Adults may decline its existence, chalking it up to make-believe, but Lydia thinks it’s the real deal; a real threat, as it were.
 Even if her best buddy is also convinced that it couldn’t possibly be.